MislavJaksic/Kafka-In-Theory-And-Practice/ClientAPI/Connect/README.md

 ### Construction

-Connect comes in two flavours:
+Connect comes in two flavors:
 * Source Connect which writes messages to Kafka
 * Sink Connect which reads messages from Kafka